Welcome to Bookbug!

 Aberdeen City Libraries works together with health and early years partners to deliver the Bookbug Programme which gifts free book packs to children from birth to Primary One.

-Baby Pack: gifted by your health visitor when your baby is 8 weeks old.
+Baby Bag gifted by your health visitor when your baby is 8 weeks old.

-Toddler Pack: gifted by your health visitor when your toddler is 1 year old.
+Toddler Bag: gifted by your health visitor when your toddler is 1 year old.

-Pirate Pack: gifted at nursery/playgroup when your child is aged 3 years.
-If your child does not attend nursery or playgroup he/she can still receive a Pirate pack - please contact Bookbug@aberdeencity.gov.uk
+Explorer Bag: gifted at nursery/playgroup when your child is aged 3 years.
+If your child does not attend nursery or playgroup he/she can still receive an Explorer bag- please contact Bookbug@aberdeencity.gov.uk

 Bookbug also aims to foster a love of books through a range of fun activities, including free Bookbug Sessions and Bookbug's Library Challenge.
-For more information on the National Bookbug programme go to the Scottish Book Trust website and find Bookbug Sessions in Aberdeen
+For more information on the national Bookbug programme go to the Scottish Book Trust website and find Bookbug Sessions in Aberdeen

 All the Bookbug Packs are also available in Gaelic. if you require any of the Gaelic packs please contact the Early Years Gifting Coordinator.